You’ve probably heard that for every $1 you spend on email marketing, you can expect an average return of $42.

 Like ActiveCampaign, GetResponse allows eCommerce store owners to calculate their email ROI by installing a purchase-tracking line of code on their site.

-Other valuable metrics provided by GetResponse are mobile vs desktop stats, social sharing stats, and real-time activity tracking so you can see your open rate, CTRs, and goals reached in real-time and as they change hour by hour.
+Other valuable metrics provided by GetResponse are mobile vs desktop stats, social sharing stats, and activity tracking so you can see your open rate, CTRs, and goals reached in real-time and as they change hour by hour.

 And the winner is…